Jersey College for Girls: Move of the College

 With increasing sixth-form collaboration between JCG and Victoria College and a need to provide new facilities, it was decided to move the college to a new site.
 The end of boarding provision at Victoria College meant that College House, built as a boarding house for Victoria College in 1901 (architect: Edmund Berteau (1861–1935)) and used as the Feldkommandantur by the German occupying forces 1940–1945, was available for redevelopment and re-use by JCG.
 A new wing was added behind the 1901 building with further facilities built in front on part of College Field.
 The transformation was designed by ArchitecturePLB (formerly Plincke, Leaman and Browning).
 In 1999, Jersey College for Girls moved to the new site.

 Houses

-Each house has their own mascot and colours and is named after an Inspirational historical woman.
-The six school houses are Austen Bartlett (Jane Austen and Marie Bartlett), Cavell (Edith Cavell), Curie Fry (Marie Curie and Elizabeth Fry), Garrett Anderson (Elizabeth Garrett Anderson), Inglis (Elsie Inglis) and Nightingale (Florence Nightingale.)
-There used to be eight but the school combined Austen, Bartlett, Curie and Fry to make the House system easier.

-Austen Bartlett's house colour is Turquoise with a Dolphin as the mascot.
-Cavell's house colour is Blue with Eeyore as the mascot.
-Curie Fry has Pink as the house colour and a Pig for the mascot.
-Garrett Anderson's house colour is Red and their mascot is a Dragon.
-Inglis has a Green house colour with a Turtle mascot.
-Nightingale's house colour is Yellow and their mascot is a Duck.
-Each year the six houses compete towards "Cock House", the trophy awarded to the house with the most points from inter-house competitions, at the end of the school year.